St. Louis, MO

 Home ► Xeljanz Lawsuit | Prescription Arthritic Drug Cancer Risk

-If you or a loved one was prescribed Xeljanz to treat your arthritis and were subsequently diagnosed to cancer, you may qualify to participate in the Xeljanz lawsuit.
+If you or a loved one was prescribed Xeljanz to treat your arthritis and were subsequently diagnosed with cancer, you may qualify to participate in the Xeljanz lawsuit.
 Use our chatbot below for a free, instant online case evaluation from a Xeljanz lawyer from TorHoerman Law.

 Xeljanz (tofacitinib) is an oral prescription medication called a Janus kinase inhibitor used to treat: